 Obesity and malnutrition are complex challenges, but by accelerating innovation in personalised nutrition, we can help to create a healthier and more equitable food system.
 EIT Food, Foodvalley NL and Food Innovation Hub Europe have organised a 2022 challenge: Personalised Nutrition for All!

 Personalised nutrition for all is a call to action to find innovative solutions to reduce obesity and malnutrition in Europe.
-This year six winners will be awarded €30,000 to further develop their solution, opening the possibility for further funding by EIT Food to develop their project and go to market.
-Deadline for submission is 1st September 2022.
+This year six winners were awarded €30,000 to further develop their solution, opening the possibility for further funding by EIT Food to develop their project and go to market.

 Theme: Nutrition & Health – Personalised Nutrition